msteinert/bstring/README.md

 # Better String Library

+The bstring library provides a string abstraction data type for the C language as a memory safe alternative to null terminated buffers.

 This is a fork of Paul Hsieh's [Better String Library][].
 The following features (or mis-features, depending on your point of view) are included: